baraksu/Palindrome/README.md

- Project name: Palindrome
+ #Project name: Palindrome
 Name: Tsuriel
 Grade: 10
 Teacher name: BARAK TZUBERY
 School name: Givat Shmuel

-# *table of contents*

 # what does the program do?
 ## things that the user can do: